 In January 2015, IIJ and Biznet Networks, a major communications services company in Indonesia, established a joint venture company, PT Biznet Gio Nusantara ("PT Biznet GiO"), to offer public and private cloud computing services mainly to local companies in Indonesia.
-As of March 31, 2016, PT Biznet GIO is our equity method investee with a 40.0% ownership.
+As of March 31, 2017, PT Biznet GIO is our equity method investee, in which we have a 40.0% ownership interest.